 Carl and Cassie decided to share three different half pours–.394 Pale Ale, Hazy .394, and Tasmanian Bliss.

 - .394 Pale Ale – Along with Speedway Stout, the success of .394 is arguably a big reason Alesmith was able to grow into their new huge space.
 Today, cans of it are found everywhere, and for good reason, it’s a very chuggable low alcohol Pale Ale packed with lots of flavor.
 Taking a sip from the glass, I still like this beer, however, I can’t help but compare it to early batches made years ago at the original brewery that for me always had a burst of delicious hop aroma.
 Sadly I think the newer versions fall short in the aroma department.

-- Hazy .394 – We also found the hazy version lacking in aroma, and so similar in flavor to the non-hazy version that we questioned the reason for this beer other than trying to capitalize on the haze craze.
+- Hazy .394 – We also found the hazy version lacking in aroma, and so similar in flavor to the non-hazy version that we suspected the reason for this beer was to capitalize on the haze craze with a known name.

 - Tasmanian Bliss – Thankfully the next pour, a rich straw-colored Hazy IPA, packed on the aroma in spades.
 Tangy-crisp rather than pillowy in the mouth, with slightly more bitterness than a typical New England IPA, T.B. turned out to be one solid hazy.